List of Danny Phantom characters: Nicolai Technus

-Voiced by Rob Paulsen impersonating Gilbert Gottfried

-Nicolai Technus, a spoof on the name of electrical inventor Nikola Tesla, commonly referred to as just Technus, is the self-proclaimed "Ghost Master of Science and Electrical Technology (and All Things Electronic and Beeping)".
-He has the ability to control and merge with all electrical technology, a supernatural power known as technopathy, as well as manipulate electricity.
+Nicolai Technus (voiced by Rob Paulsen) is the self-proclaimed "Ghost Master of Science and Electrical Technology".
+He has the ability to control and merge with technology and manipulate electricity.
 Technus is a boisterous genius mad scientist ghost who commonly shouts his name and goals, as well as blabber long speeches quite loudly (a common flaw which Danny exploits) Technus is also known for his use of out-dated slang, such as "hip" and "far out".
 He occasionally speaks in third-person when referring to himself.
-Technus later gains himself an upgrade after absorbing large amounts of electrical energy from an electronics store, a power plant, and the Fentons' van and house, rendering himself with a new look and upgraded ghostly form referred to as "Technus 2.0".
-In his upgraded 2.0 form, Technus doesn't shout out his secret plans as often, he is larger, taller and more powerful, sporting a black trench coat and long silver cape.
+Technus later gains himself an upgrade after absorbing large amounts of electrical energy, rendering himself with a new look and upgraded ghostly form referred to as "Technus 2.0".